 At that time, Chiang Mai was an extremely remote settlement, separated from Bangkok by a riverine journey that could take anywhere between six and twelve weeks.

-This remoteness is reflected in the various ways the city’s name.
+This remoteness is reflected in the various forms of the city’s name.
 Ischeen Mey, Jamahey, Jangonia and even Zimme were different forms used, which one could be forgiven for suspecting were completely different locations.

 When King Chulalongkorn came to the throne of Siam in 1868, he probably gave little thought to his Northern neighbours, who posed no threat to his powerful kingdom.
 Yet as the century progressed, the colonial rampages of the French in Laos and the British in Burma gave him cause for concern that either nation might snatch up these northern fiefdoms.